Multilevel randomized quasi-Monte Carlo estimator for nested integration: Overview of numerical integration methods

 The convergence rate of the MC error is independent of the dimension $d$.
 However, the conventional rate of $1/2$ is not large enough for many practical applications.
 One primary concern with iid samples is that they do not fill the integration domain well.
 The QMC method,

 where

 instead uses deterministic points $\bs{t}^{(m)}$, where $1\leq m\leq M$.
 These are known as low-discrepancy points with the following property:

 for any $\epsilon>0$, where $C_{\epsilon,d}>0$ is independent of $M$, and $C_{\epsilon,d}\to\infty$ as $\epsilon\to 0$, where $D^{\ast}$ is the star-discrepancy~\cite[Def.~(5.2)]{Caf98}.
-An important class of low-discrepancy sequences are digital nets \cite{Nie92, Owe95, Owe03, Dic10}.
-We apply a digital net called the Sobol' sequence \cite{Sob67} throughout this work.
+An important class of low-discrepancy sequences are digital sequences \cite{Nie92, Owe95, Owe03, Dic10}.
+We apply a digital sequence called the Sobol' sequence \cite{Sob67} throughout this work.
 However, other low-discrepancy sequences could also be used as long as the bound in~\eqref{eq:star.discrepancy} is satisfied.
 The approximation error of the QMC estimator is bounded by the Koksma--Hlawka inequality \cite{Hla61, Nie92, Caf98},